 Horses that started their careers in points have a particularly strong record, with four of the last five winners starting life in that discipline prior to their respective victories.
 The race has also proven a good springboard for future Festival success, with the likes of Wichita Lineman, Bobs Worth, Penhill, Minella Indo and Monkfish all going on to land races at subsequent Cheltenham Festivals.

-Willie Mullins has dominated in the race lately, winning three of the last six renewals to make him the most successful trainer in the history of the race.
-His first victory came with Penhill in 2017, before Monkfish landed the 2020 renewal and he found glory again last year with The Nice Guy.
+Willie Mullins has dominated in the race lately, winning three renewals since 2017 to make him the most successful trainer in the history of the race.
+His first victory came with Penhill in 2017, before Monkfish landed the 2020 renewal and he found glory again in 2022 with The Nice Guy.

 Interestingly, the first two of Mullins’ winners went on to land Grade 1s at the subsequent year’s Festival, with Penhill going on to land the 2018 Stayers’ Hurdle and Monkfish landing the 2021 Brown Advisory Novices’ Chase.
-With the vast majority of Albert Bartlett winners going on to embark on chasing careers, Penhill remains the only horse to complete the Albert Bartlett – Stayers’ Hurdle double.
+With the vast majority of Albert Bartlett winners going on to embark on chasing careers, Penhill remains the only horse to complete the Albert Bartlett – Stayers’ Hurdle double, though both Bobs Worth and Minella Indo would go on to win the Gold Cup two years after their respective Albert Bartlett successes.

 Winners since 2005